 - Let SWCAA know if a claim against you is likely (we will give you the correct contact details for the insurer)

 - Keep a written record of incidents

-- Have a plan of action ready if visitors, especially children, go missing
+- Have a plan of action ready for visitors to the site

 - Have a plan ready if fire gets out of control (surrounding houses might be asked to join a fire-watch scheme - if only to report smoky bonfires to the secretary!)